In this section you can find a few add-on cards made by me, some researches I made to discover more about this computer, and some related projects.

 (Shift+1)

-RAM TEST Runs a program to test ram.
+TEST DELLA RAM Runs a program to test ram.

 This program has two modes of operation: in the first mode all ram cells between two input addresses are simply checked by writing 00h, FFh, 55h and AAh values, and by verifying that each written value is read correctly.